AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/app-builder/jwt-auth.md

 exl-id: 9a3fed96-c99b-43d1-9dba-a4311c65e5b9
 duration: 161
 ---
-# Generate access token in App Builder action
+# Generate JWT access token in App Builder action

 App Builder actions may need to interact with Adobe APIs associated with Adobe Developer Console projects the App Builder app is deployed too.

-This may require the App Builder action to generate its own access token associated with the desired Adobe Developer Console project.
+This may require the App Builder action to generate its own JWT access token associated with the desired Adobe Developer Console project.

 >[!IMPORTANT]
 >